W San Francisco

 - Parking On Site

 In-house art exhibits.
 A vibrant social atmosphere.
 Trendy, late-night restaurants.
 This hotel is urban eye-candy for the energetic traveler who wants it all at their fingertips—and the chance to recoup in style.
 A towering 27-foot light sculpture inside the three-story entrance welcomes guests to one of San Francisco’s chicest hotels.
 Upstairs, tech and art collide in the kitted-out guest rooms, where in-room amenities include bottles of Grey Goose and Napa wines.
 But the main draws are all about about the hotel’s many socializing areas.
 Trace restaurant is styled with posh white furniture and gleaming modern décor that accentuate the refined Californian menu, including some dishes that use honey harvested from the hotel’s own rooftop apiary.
 (Don’t miss the epic weekend brunches.)
 After dinner, hotel guests and locals who work in the neighborhood’s tech industry pack in to the Living Room Bar and the Upstairs Bar, which features an inviting lounge with radiating colors, nightly beats spun by a live DJ, and top-shelf cocktails like the R&R (Bulleit Rye, bitters, root liqueur, and a splash of vanilla).
 But for all it provides in the nightlife scene, the W doesn’t skimp out on next-day recovery.
-A “hangover kit”—Advil, mouthwash, sunglasses, and vitamin water—is available via room service, while the 5,000-square-foot spa maximizes relaxation potential.
+A “hangover kit”—Advil, mouthwash, sunglasses, and vitamin water—is available via room service.

 In the Area